EdTech: 2022 Valuation Multiples

 Source: YCharts In the chart above, the lines indicate the range of EV/Revenue multiples in our cohorts, while the boxes highlight the Interquartile Range (IQR), which is where the median 50% of the cohort ranks based on their valuation multiple.

-This could indicate that investors chose to reward companies that managed to maintain high profit margin throughout and after the pandemic over those where profit couldn’t keep up with revenues.
+While drastically lower than pandemic levels, this is still a rather healthy figure for EBITDA multiples, indicating that investors chose to reward companies that managed to maintain high profit margin throughout and after the pandemic over those where profit couldn’t keep up with revenues.